Rani Abhishek Bunty aur Babli

 The classic cat-and-mouse chases

-Amitabh Bachchan has the ability to sleepwalk through a cop’s part and still appear out of this world.
-In Bunty Aur Babli, he is far cry from Zanjeer’s iconic inspector Vijay.
-ACP Dashrath Singh belongs to the over-the-top spectrum here.
-His introductory scene wherein he burns a currency note fuses Bachchan’s comfortable starry air into Singh’s desi-cool persona.
-Clad in leather jackets, denim and a red scarf, the policeman flaunt as much style and sass as his targets (Bunty and Babli) do.
+Amitabh Bachchan has the rare ability to sleepwalk through a cop’s role and still command the screen.
+In Bunty Aur Babli, he is a far cry from Zanjeer’s iconic Inspector Vijay.
+ACP Dashrath Singh belongs firmly to the over-the-top zone.
+His introductory scene, where he sets a currency note ablaze, blends Bachchan’s effortless star power with Singh’s desi-cool persona.
+Dressed in leather jackets, denim, and a red scarf, this cop matches Bunty and Babli in style and swagger.

 Bunty aur Babli Amitabh Bachchan